sanger-pathogens/nextflow-commons/configs/README.md

 ### Label and parameter conflicts with examples:

 If a parameter is not specified in `resource_tweak.config` for a process, the value will be inherited from `nextflow.config` as the next default, and then from the process-level defaults if not specified there.
+Note that the pipeline's `nextflow.config` may be importing other config files, for instance the [PaM Informatics common config](nextflow.config)

 ### Process script conflicts: